gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Elm

-Elm has no built in way to label arguments.
+Elm has no built-in way to label arguments.
 Instead it would standard for a function to expect a record as an argument in which the field names would serve as the argument labels.
 This can be combined with providing a 'defaults' value of the same record type where callers can override only the fields that they want to differ from the default.

 ```elm
 defaultOptions =